CookingMeister/svg-logo-generator/README.md

 ## Credits

 This app was created by [CookingMeister](https://github.com/cookingmeister).
-It uses the inquirer, validator and fs modules.
 Npmjs.com was referenced for fs, validator and inquirer documentation.
 W3Schools was also referenced for markdown formatting best practices.
+Edx was used for learning Jest testing fundamentals.

 ## License